NCAR/climate-primer-water/doc/ch6_downscaling.rst

 climate variables (predictands).
 These methods are called "parametric" because they involve fitting parameters of a predefined statistical model to the data.
-The parameters of the statistical model establish the relationship between large-scale climate variables (such as 500 millibar height, vertically integrated moisture, etc.) simulated by GCMs and local-scale climate variables at the downscale level (such as temperature and precipitation at specific locations).
+The parameters of the statistical model establish the relationship between large-scale climate variables (such as 500-millibar height, vertically integrated moisture, etc.) simulated by GCMs and local-scale climate variables at the downscale level (such as temperature and precipitation at specific locations).
 These parametric